Who is this article for?

 Administrative privilege requirements

-- By default, users with the SYSADMIN or Server Administrator roles have the ability to add, delete, or edit roles.
+- By default, users with the SYSADMIN, Server Administrator, All Org Admin, and Org Admin roles have the ability to add, delete, or edit roles.

 - By default, a SYSADMIN can add the admin permission to a role, or edit and delete roles that have the admin permission.